-- The district shall ensure that a review process is established and conducted for each incident of restraint used.
-The purpose of this review shall be to ascertain that appropriate procedures were followed and to minimize future use of restraint. - The review shall include, but is not limited to: - a. staff review of the incident: - follow up communication with the student and the student's family; b. - review of the documentation to ensure use of alternative strategies; and - recommendations for adjustment of procedures, if appropriate. - If requested by the district or the student's parents, the district shall convene a meeting to review the incident.
+- The District shall ensure that a review process is established and conducted for each incident of restraint used.
+The purpose of this review shall be to ascertain that appropriate procedures were followed and to minimize future use of restraint. - The review shall include, but is not limited to: - Staff review of the incident: a. - Follow up communication with the student and the student's family; b. - Review of the documentation to ensure use of alternative strategies; and - Recommendations for adjustment of procedures, if appropriate. - If requested by the District or the student's parents, the District shall convene a meeting to review the incident.
 For students with IEPs or Section 504 plans, such review may occur through the IEP or Section 504 process.